HistoryThis section has been translated automatically.

 Eosinophilic granulomatosis with polyangiitis (Churg-Strauss) develops in 3 phases:

-- Eosinophilic phase with eosinophilic infiltrates in the lungs, heart (skin) and gastrointestinal tract
+- Eosinophilic phase with eosinophilic infiltrates in lungs, heart (skin) and gastrointestinal tract.

-The skin symptoms are clinically uncharacteristic and can only be assessed diagnostically in the overall view of the clinical symptoms.
+The skin manifestations are clinically not very characteristic and diagnostically can only be evaluated in the overall view of the clinical symptoms.

-They occur in about 40% of Churg-Strauss patients, in about 20% as a first manifestation and impress as cutaneous or subcutaneously located, rough, painful red plaques, nodules or ulcers, following the course of vessels close to the skin (2/3 of cases).
+They occur in about 40% of Churg-Strauss patients, in about 20% as the first manifestation and appear as cutaneous or subcutaneous, coarse, painful red (hemorrhagic) plaques, nodules or ulcers, following the course of skin vessels (2/3 of cases).
 However, there can also be exclusively 5.0-10.0 cm large, planar or figured erythema or plaques, which heal under hyperpigmentation (picture as in eosinophilic cellulitis/Wells syndrome).

 Corresponding granulomas are found in numerous organs:

-- Lung (100%) initially impressing as volatile Löffler infiltrates.
+- Lung (100%) initially appearing as transient Löffler infiltrates.

 - Also spleen, heart, liver, gastrointestinal tract, genitals, muscles, kidney.

-Relapsing activities are often associated with fever, arthralgia or unspecific skin reactions such as:
+Relapsing activities are often associated with fever, arthralgias, or nonspecific skin reactions such as:

 LaboratoryThis section has been translated automatically.